bostontrader/bookwerx-core-rust/README.md

 ## Numbers

 Generally, the API sends and receives financial numeric amounts using a decimal floating point system.
 Each number is represented as an integer significand and an integer exponent.
 In this way we can _exactly_ store and transmit the numbers without being bothered with round-off errors.
 It's the job of a UI to perform non-destructive rounding when necessary.

+## Categories

+**bookwerx-core-rust** provides a system of categories so that you may define any number of categories and then tag accounts and transactions with any number of these categories.
+It's easy to imagine that we might want to categorize accounts as "assets", "liabilities", etc., and perhaps categorize transactions as "deposits", "transfers", or "withdrawals".
+Once you get the hang of this the ideas will flow freely.

+This feature is implemented using one table that contains all the defined categories, a join table that relates categories to accounts in a many-to-many relationship, as well as another join table to do the same between categories and transactions.
+This is a very general purpose tool.
+It would be easy for the user to create a blizzard of categories, lose track of their purposes, apply said categories haphazardly, and to generally get confused.
+Managing this complexity is the job for another tool.